 We often wonder, actually, about liquid nutrition (we drink a smoothie for breakfast every morning).
 If it's moving through your system so quickly, do you really have time to absorb all of the nutrients you need?
 The jury's still out on this one.

 Amy has adopted a vegetarian diet.
 Her iron and protein levels were dangerously low.
+When taking magnesium, you really need to watch out for the weird artificial fillers that they can put into the capsules.
+I recommend this magnesium supplement simply because it only uses natural fillers.
 The iron thing, especially, is not uncommon among vegetarian and vegan women.
 For a very long time, we regarded this problem as bunk, relegated complaints about low iron to laziness or ignorance.
 But for some people (especially women), iron can be a real problem.
-At least for a woman with Crohn’s.
+At least for a woman with Crohn's.
 Amy is currently taking supplements to help with the iron, but in some important ways, it may not be sufficient.
-While this does not indict the vegan diet in any general way (I remain vegan, and all of my levels look great), it does indicate that everyone’s body is different.
+While this does not indict the vegan diet in any general way (I remain vegan, and all of my levels look great), it does indicate that everyone's body is different.
 She and I share a diet.
-I’m in perfect health.
-“Eating more kale” is not going to solve her iron deficiency.
+I'm in perfect health.
+"Eating more kale" is not going to solve her iron deficiency.
 We eat a lot of kale.
-We still haven’t resolved the ideal solution to this problem.
-We’d love to hear how anyone else deals with this problem.
+We still haven't resolved the ideal solution to this problem.
+We'd love to hear how anyone else deals with this problem.

 Amy's protein levels were also low.
 Believe me, we eat a lot of protein.
 Yes, meat-eaters eat way more protein than they actually need.
 But if you're not absorbing nutrients, you're in a tough situation.
 You actually need a surplus of protein.
 The vegan diet supplies just what you need, but probably not a lot more (in normal circumstances, this might be considered one of its virtues).
 So, she's turned (largely) to eggs and greek yogurt to provide the extra protein she needs.
 She's careful to source free range, happy eggs and milk/yogurt.
 This was not an easy or trivial decision.